hbashton/VIIPER/docs/getting-started/installation.md

 This makes VIIPER ideal for embedding in applications or distributing as part of a software package.

 !!! warning "Daemon/Service Conflicts"
     If VIIPER is already running as a system service or daemon on the target machine, be aware of potential port conflicts.
-Applications should either:
+Applications should:
+    - Check if VIIPER is already running before starting their own instance
     - Connect to the existing VIIPER instance (if accessible)
     - Use a custom port via `--api.addr` flag to run a separate instance
-    - Check if VIIPER is already running before starting their own instance

 ### Pre-built Binaries